August Karl von Goeben: Military commands

-In the first of Prussia's great wars, the 1864 Danish-Prussian War, he distinguished himself at the head of his brigade at Rackebüll and Sonderburg.
+In 1864, during the Danish-Prussian War, he distinguished himself at the head of his brigade at Rackebüll and Sonderburg.
 In the 1866 Austro-Prussian War, Lieutenant-General von Goeben commanded the 13th Division, of which his old brigade formed part, and, in this higher sphere, once more displayed the qualities of a born leader and skilful tactician.
-He held almost independent command with conspicuous success in the actions of Dermbach (in Wartburgkreis), Laufach (in Aschaffenburg), Kissingen, Aschaffenburg, Gerchsheim, Tauberbischofsheim and Würzburg.
+He held almost independent command with conspicuous success in the actions of Dermbach, Kissingen, Laufach, Aschaffenburg, Gerchsheim, Tauberbischofsheim and Würzburg.

-The mobilization of 1870 at the start of the Franco-Prussian War placed him at the head of the VIII (Rhineland Province) Corps, forming part of the First Army under von Steinmetz.
-It was his resolute and energetic leading that contributed mainly to the victory at the Spicheren on 6 August, and von Goeben won the only laurels gained on the Prussian right wing at Gravelotte on 18 August.
-Under Manteuffel, the VIII Corps took part in the operations about Amiens and Bapaume, and on 8 January 1871, Goeben succeeded that general in the command of the First Army.
+The mobilization of 1870 at the start of the Franco-Prussian War placed him at the head of the VIII (Rhineland Province) Corps, forming part of the First Army under Karl Friedrich von Steinmetz.
+It was his resolute and energetic leading that contributed mainly to the victory at the Battle of Spicheren on 6 August, and von Goeben won the only laurels gained on the Prussian right wing at Gravelotte on 18 August.
+Under Edwin Freiherr von Manteuffel, the VIII Corps took part in the operations about Amiens and Bapaume, and on 8 January 1871, Goeben succeeded that general in the command of the First Army.

-A fortnight later, he brought the campaign in northern France to a brilliant conclusion, by the decisive victory at the Battle of St. Quentin (19 January 1871).
+Two weeks later, he brought the campaign in northern France to its conclusion by the decisive victory at the Battle of St. Quentin (19 January 1871).
 The close of the Franco-Prussian War left Goeben one of the most distinguished men in the victorious army.
-He was colonel of the 28th Infantry, and was awarded the Grand Cross of the Iron Cross.
-He commanded the VIII Corps at Coblenz until his death in 1880.
+He was named colonel-in-chief of the 28th (2nd Rhenish) Infantry Regiment, and was awarded the Grand Cross of the Iron Cross.
+He commanded the VIII Corps at Koblenz until his death in 1880.